 Steve has over thirty years’ experience in a variety of senior compliance, risk management and legal positions in multiple companies.
 He was the first Global Compliance Officer at AstraZeneca, reporting to the CEO, where he established, developed and staffed the Global Compliance and business integrity program and function, which now includes over 100 employees across more than 50 countries.
 He also served as US General Counsel for AstraZeneca, where he was accountable for legal issues arising in the US business.
 Prior to moving to that, Steve held a number of senior roles at Bristol-Myers Squibb, including VP and Senior Counsel and VP Compliance for the U.S. business.
 Most recently, Steve served as General Counsel at a biotech company in New York City.

 Jonathan is chair of the Regulatory & Government Investigations Practice and co-chair of the Environmental Justice Pro Bono Committee at Marten LLP, a boutique law firm that specializes in environmental, energy, and sustainable mobility issues.
-From 2010 to 2017, he served in the Obama Administration as a member of the senior legal team at the U.S. Environmental Protection Agency, as well as in the White House Office of Management and Budget as chief counsel to the Office of Information and Regulatory Affairs.
-Jonathan’s record includes overseeing regulatory implementation of the Climate Action Plan, defending EPA in 97 high-profile congressional investigations and 62 oversight hearings targeting the environmental agenda, counseling and coordinating with the White House Council on Environmental Quality and DOJ’s Environment and Natural Resources Division, as well as playing a lead role in EPA’s strategic response to the drinking-water crisis in Flint, Michigan.
-Today, aided by his experience as General Counsel of an early-stage biotech startup, Jonathan serves as a trusted advisor to businesses of all sizes on fast-changing sustainability, CSR, ESG, circular economy, and green-transportation issues.
+From 2010 to 2017, he served in the Obama Administration as a member of the senior legal team at the U.S. Environmental Protection Agency and in the White House Office of Management and Budget.
+He oversaw regulatory implementation of the Climate Action Plan, coordinating with the White House Council on Environmental Quality and DOJ’s Environment and Natural Resources Division.
+He is now a trusted advisor to businesses of all sizes on sustainability, CSR, ESG, circular economy, and green-transportation issues.

 Becky is the founder of Urbanek Compliance Consulting LLC, where she helps businesses of all sizes embrace and manage their compliance and sustainability performance, with a focus on trade compliance (i.e., export, import, and economic sanctions).
 She started her career as a drug discovery researcher at AstraZeneca Pharmaceuticals, leading teams of medicinal chemists and multidisciplinary scientists in the quest to discover new medicines.
 She then joined the Global Compliance and Sustainability function, where she managed projects and led engagements across the business compliance, sustainability, and ethics spectrum.